Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Supplements for Gut Health (2026)

-Gut health supplementation requires a more targeted approach than most people realize.
-Different probiotic strains have evidence for different conditions: LGG and S. boulardii for antibiotic-associated diarrhea, B. infantis 35624 for IBS, and VSL#3 for ulcerative colitis.
-A generic '50 billion CFU' probiotic is not necessarily better than a 10 billion CFU product with the right strain for your specific concern.
-We scored gut health supplements by matching strain-level evidence to specific gut health goals.
+Buying a probiotic for your gut is more specific than grabbing the biggest number on the shelf.
+Different strains have evidence for different problems: LGG and S. boulardii for antibiotic-associated diarrhea, B. infantis 35624 for IBS, and VSL#3 for ulcerative colitis.
+A generic '50 billion CFU' product is not automatically better than a 10 billion CFU one carrying the right strain for what you are dealing with.
+We scored gut health supplements by matching strain-level evidence to specific goals.
+For the emerging postbiotic category - inactivated bacteria with early but real trial data - see postbiotics vs probiotics.

 How A-F grades work- APrevents antibiotic-associated diarrhea